-At Engel & Associates, our lawyers have more than two decades of combined experience in criminal defence, including defence for charges of 80 and Over, and other drunken driving offences.
+At Engel & Associates, our DUI lawyers have more than two decades of combined experience in criminal defence, including defence for charges of 80 and Over, and other drunken driving offences.
 We will listen to your side of the story and look at all elements of the stop and arrest process to determine if police officers acted appropriately and whether tests were taken according to the law.
 Also, we will work to reduce or dismiss the penalties that you are facing, and if your rights were infringed upon, it may be possible to have the results of those tests dismissed.

 You do not have to stand alone against the criminal justice system.
-We can help you defend against dangerous driving or careless driving charges in Ontario.
-We will make sure your side of the story is heard, and your rights are protected throughout the criminal justice process.
+We can help you defend yourself against dangerous driving or careless driving charges in Ontario.
+We will make sure your side of the story is heard, and that your rights are protected throughout the criminal justice process.

 Driving Causing Death

 In response to the frequency of pedestrian deaths, there has been considerable legislative interest in increased penalties and accountability when death or bodily harm is caused by somebody driving a motor vehicle.
 In case you are charged with this, you can be subjected to considerable legal trouble, social scrutiny etc.

 With so much on the line, it is important to have the assistance of an experienced criminal lawyer.
 At the law firm of Engel & Associates, in Ottawa, our lawyers provide representation for such charges.
 We have a reputation for serving our clients well and dealing with The Crown on the toughest cases.